|FFP1505||Fire Prevention Practices|

 |FFP1740||Fire Service Course Delivery|

 This course studies the planning, development, implementation and evaluation of fire service training programs.
 Training objectives, facilities, equipment, multimedia, schedules and record systems are discussed within the program.
 Emphasis is on the development of adult learning principles, teaching effectiveness and the skills and abilities required of instructors in the fire service.
-This course is required for the Florida Fire Officer I certification.
+This course is required for the Florida Fire Officer I and Fire Service Instructor I certifications.

 |FFP1801||Introduction to Command|